pomm-project/ModelManager/documentation/model.rst

 has
 ...

-By the default, this accessor returns true if the entity has this key (even if the value is null).
+By default, this accessor returns true if the entity has this key (even if the value is null).
 This is used by the ``ArrayAccess`` implementation and the extract (see `extract`_) method.

 .. code:: php